rust-stuco/lectures/week8/slides.md

 * Traits ensure that a generic type has the behavior we want
 * Lifetimes ensure that references are valid for as long as we need them to be
+    * Remember that references are just pointers with constraints
     * **Lifetimes are all about references, and nothing else**